LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 # Week 1 - Introductions and Python
 ## In Class Assignment due Friday, September 17, 2021 @ 8pm
 1. Finish any installs not completed in class.
 2. Skim the `Survival Guide` presentation.
-We will discuss this in more detail throughout first 8 wks.
+We will discuss this in more detail throughout the first 8 wks.
 3. Submit the in-class activity to canvas.
 You can submit a link to your repo or the ipynb file itself.

 ## Homework due Wednesday, September 22, 2021 @ 5:30pm